stocnet/rsiena/README.md

 ## About

-SIENA is a program for the statistical analysis of network data, with the focus on social networks.
+The package RSiena implements the SIENA (Simulation Investigation for Empirical Network Analysis) program for the statistical analysis of network data, with the focus on social networks, in R.
 Networks here are understood as entire (complete) networks, not as personal (egocentered) networks: it is assumed that a set of nodes (social actors) is given, and all ties (links) between these nodes are known - except perhaps for a moderate amount of missing data.
-The name SIENA stands for Simulation Investigation for Empirical Network Analysis.
-The R package is called RSiena; there also is the development package RSienaTest.

 SIENA is designed for analyzing various types of data as dependent variables: